-The sociologist, urban planner, professor of Urban Studies and director of Urban Cities and also of the Urban Age Programme at London School of Economics, talks about what public space is and how to interpret it as a whole within a wider network.
+The architect and urban planner talks about what public space is and how to interpret it as a whole within a wider network.
 His favourite public space is in northern Italy, the main street of Vicenza, any afternoon, when it is full of people walking around.

 Burdett begins by explaining how public space is defined.
 As an urban planner, he rejects the idea that public space exists in itself, beyond the buildings and elements that comprise it.
 For him, it is the glue that holds together a whole series of buildings, uses, people and activities.
 Hence, he never thinks of a specific space defined by certain axes and limits but about the space as a whole, including its presence as part of a greater network.

 As for his favourite space, Richard Burdett thinks about connectors that people use not only to go from A to B, but to move more slowly.
 He refers to Vicenza in northern Italy, and its main street which is full of shops and cafes and crowded with people in the afternoon.
 People go out to enjoy the particular air of the place, agreeably caressing one’s skin.
 He thinks that somewhere like this has the features necessary for being a good public space, and cites Richard Sennett when explaining why this is a pleasant place, suggesting that one has the luxury of being alone in the crowd while also really enjoying this collective experience.